alihan-tadal/cpu-emulator/README.md

 # CHIP-8 Emülatörü
-I'm trying to write again these days.
+I'm trying to rewrite it.